 Manciano boasts a territory that extends for much of the Maremma.
 The town, nestled on a hill, watches over the immense countryside dotted with quaint medieval towns, nature trails for every kind of outing, spaces to relax and interesting museums.

 In Manciano, the wind blows from every direction, just as the town vaunt views in every direction from the Amiata to the Argentario, to the islands in the Tuscan Archipelago.

 At the centre of the village is the Cassero, an imposing 12th-century fortress that has been the town all since the era of the Grand Duchy.
-Today, its rooms are home to a museum, with a collection of history and art, and its tower, even if it’s been rebuilt, vaunts an incredible view.
+Today, its rooms are home to a museum with a collection of history and art; its tower (that has been rebuilt) has an incredible view.

 The ancient origins of Manciano and the settlements surrounding have been confirmed.
 There are many archeological sites that attest to the area’s history, and various artefacts are still being discovered today, which are then moved to interesting museums.
 The stand-out museum is the Museum of Prehistory and Protohistory in the Valle del Fiore, just inside the Palazzo Nardelli in Manciano’s historic centre.
 Inside the museum, history becomes contemporary thanks to the use of interactive tools, such as 3D reconstructions and augmented reality, taking visitors on a journey millions of years back in time.

 Indiana Jones fans still have more to explore than just this; in the area around Manciano there are even Etruscan and Roman ruins, such as Poggio Murella, Poggio Capanne and the Puntone Necropolis, boasting around 40 tombs.

 To call the small towns around Manciano “hamlets” doesn’t do them justice: each is unique and well worth a visit.
 Montemerano, for example, with its piazza del Castello and fairy-tale-like atmosphere, is known around the world.